 There Was Nobody Available At The Time

 Pallet couriers will refuse goods if there is nobody present at the time they arrive onsite.

 You Have Packed Personal Effects

-This includes all personal belongings, like jewellery, books, personal care items or simply anything that you’d miss if it happened to go missing or become broken.
+This includes all personal belongings, such as jewellery, books, personal care items or simply anything that you would miss if it happened to go missing or get broken.

 The Goods Are Not Properly Wrapped

 Turning Up Late

 If you show up 10 minutes after the driver has arrived, they will only have 5 minutes to pick up and load your pallet onto their delivery vehicle.

 In which case, being late will result in an unhappy and disappointed driver waiting on you to complete collection and move on to their next appointment.